alexdobin/STAR/docs/STARsolo.md

 uniformly distributes the multi-gene UMIs to all genes in its gene set.
 Each gene gets a fractional count of 1/N_genes, where N_genes is the number of genes in the set.
 This is the simplest possible option, and it offers higher sensitivity for gene detection at the expense of lower precision.

 ```
---soloMultiMappers Uniform
+--soloMultiMappers PropUnique
 ```
- distributes the multi-gene UMIs proportionally to the number of unqiue UMIs per gene.
+ distributes the multi-gene UMIs proportionally to the number of unique UMIs per gene.
 UMIs that map to genes that are not supported by unique UMIs are distributed uniformly.

 ```
 --soloMultiMappers EM